rajatscibi/rajatscibi/README.md

 - 👋 Hi, I’m @rajatscibi
-- 👀 I’m interested in machine learning and data science at large
+- 👀 I’m use applied statistics to bring out more value and insights from data
-- 🌱 I’m currently learning to build and deploy ml algorithms
+- 🌱 I also create machine learning use cases for data mining purposes and advance analytics
-- 💞️ I’m looking to collaborate on any ml related projects
+- 💞️ I love computer science, statistics, machine learning, graphic designing and photography
 - 📫 How to reach me -> discord -> rajatnano#3997

 <!---